 The idea then began dawning on me about the possibility of gathering all I’ve been experiencing and learning into a coherent whole and writing a book of some kind.
 I began gathering references and articles, reading more and more books, and collecting piles of papers in my research while looking for a way that I could organize what I was comprehending so that I could shape it it into the beginnings of a manuscript.

 Over the years I’ve worked on developing and maintaining several websites for personal matters and for the ministries of His Branches so I decided that perhaps opening a website would be a place where I could gather, collect, and sort out my ideas.
 This was the seed of the idea of the website which “germinated and broke ground” in early December 2018 in the form of HisKingdom.Us.
-Since then my studies have been proceeding and I’ve been being adding content material to the website week by week and sometimes day by day, as time permits, in the midst of my other involvement in activities.
+Since then my studies have been proceeding and I’ve been being adding content material to the website week by week and sometimes day by day, as time permits, in the midst of my involvement in other activities.

 Thank you for your interest, encouragement, and support.
 May His Kingdom come and His will be done on Earth as it is in Heaven!